-Vallabh Vidyanagar, Gujarat (Reaccredited with 'A' Grade by NAAC (CGPA 3.25) Syllabus with effect from the Academic Year 2022-2023
+Vallabh Vidyanagar, Gujarat (Reaccredited with 'A' Grade by NAAC (CGPA 3.25)

 - To give list of the reference book. - To assign research project related to the subject. - To assign assignment and tutorial to the subject. - Special discussion and additional classes are requested topic by Student and additional lecture will be taken if needed. - Students will be guided for research Project. - Audio / Video Lectures will be used. - Remedial class will be taken.